0xis-cn/0xis-cn/content/blog/2025-03-31-enhypen-alphabet.md

 - [Even cooler language adaptation](https://lamiz.fandom.com/zh/wiki/)

 The letter ɵ features [Wu pronunciation](https://zhuyuhao.com/) as /ø/.
 Cantonese /ɔ/ (occasionally; along with ‘Classical Mandarin’ [if existed](https://zhuanlan.zhihu.com/p/694540340)) is barely acceptable [according to my friend](https://lanlanfiction.fandom.com/zh/wiki/%E5%85%B1%E9%80%9A%E5%8C%97%E4%BA%9A%E5%AD%97%E6%AF%8D).

+This is an April Fools’ Day post.
+I am not saying the methodology disclosed here is viable for, if I can say, phono-lexical transcription.
+I say that the ‘asthetics’ of orthography, boasted and even regarded as art by amateur linguists, is irrelevant and at best abuse of letters.
+They say *l* is not for Shidinn /n/; I say *c* is not for Italian /tʃ/!